What Are Wisconsin’s Laws on Texting While Driving?

 Originally published February 21, 2022.
 Updated June 15, 2023.

 Texting while driving is against the law in Wisconsin.
 It is a form of distracted driving that takes drivers’ attention away from the road.
 In the US alone, almost 3,000 people are killed and 400,000 are injured each year because of distracted driving crashes.

 Wisconsin’s fatal automotive crashes reached a 5-year high in 2020, with 540 deaths.
 Despite this, Wisconsin has a lower motor vehicle death rate than over 62% of other US states.
 This may be in part because Wisconsin enforces strict distracted driving laws, particularly when it comes to cell phone use.

 If you’ve been involved in an accident because someone was using their phone while driving, you may be entitled to compensation.
 Your first step should be to seek legal representation from the experienced Green Bay car accident attorneys at Brian Hodgkiss Injury Lawyers.

 Wisconsin Laws on Distracted Driving

 Wisconsin’s distracted driving laws also ban drivers from viewing screens or video monitors for entertainment.
-Watching videos, scrolling through social media apps, or performing web searches are not permitted while driving, even when stopped at a stoplight or stop sign.
+Watching videos, scrolling social media, and web browsing are not permitted while driving, even when stopped at a stoplight or stop sign.